dandichen/dandichen.github.io/_pages/about.md

 [13] Bashshur, Rashid L., Charles R. Doarn, Julio M. Frenk, Joseph C. Kvedar, Gary W. Shannon, and James O. Woolliscroft.
 "Beyond the COVID pandemic, telemedicine, and health care."
 Telemedicine and e-Health 26, no. 11 (2020): 1310-1313.

 [14] Mueller, J. Tom, Kathryn McConnell, Paul Berne Burow, Katie Pofahl, Alexis A. Merdjanoff, and Justin Farrell.
 "Impacts of the COVID-19 pandemic on rural America."
 Proceedings of the National Academy of Sciences 118, no. 1 (2021): 2019378118.

+[15] Smith, Maureen A., Mary S. Vaughan-Sarrazin, Menggang Yu, Xinyi Wang, Peter A. Nordby, Christine Vogeli, Jonathan Jaffery, and Joshua P. Metlay.
+"The importance of health insurance claims data in creating learning health systems: evaluating care for high-need high-cost patients using the National Patient-Centered Clinical Research Network (PCORNet)."
+Journal of the American Medical Informatics Association 26, no. 11 (2019): 1305-1313.